sharmine-s/sql-databases/challenges/01_setting_up_project.md

 * **Ruby and RSpec**
   The programming language and test framework will be the same as what you've previously used.
 * **The `pg` gem**
-  We'll use this gem (or library) to make our Ruby program send SQL queries to the database, and retrieve the result set.
+  This library allows us to send SQL queries to the database, and retrieve the result set.
 * **A class `DatabaseConnection`**
   This class acts as a thin layer with methods to connect to PostgreSQL and send SQL queries to it.

 [To set up your project follow this guide.](../pills/setting_up_database_project.md)

+Follow the guidance linked above to create a new project `music_library`.
 Then move on to the next step.

 ## The `DatabaseConnection` class